Policy Number: 159

 Note: The University of Texas Harris County Psychiatric Center (“UTHCPC”) has additional requirements for volunteers.

-For specific procedures regarding selecting and engaging a volunteer, call Human Resources at 713-500-3130.
+For specific procedures regarding selecting and engaging a volunteer, contact Human Resources.

 Service of all volunteers at the university is at the pleasure of the university.
 The university may, at any time and for whatever reason, and at its sole discretion, terminate a volunteer's relationship with the institution.